LucasJanin/Home/NodeRed/README.md

 - Door is open mode than 3 minutes -> light go off

 ### Graph ###![Closet Light Graph](closetLight.png)

+## Office Light ##
+My office light a control by a motion sensor (Aqara) and Home Assistant (HA) Mac App activity sensor
+- Motion sensor On -> Turn on the lights
+- HA Mac App activity sensor On -> Turn on the lights
+- Motion sensor Off and HA Mac App activity sensor Off -> Turn off the lights

 ## Garden Winter & Spring Prep ##